 As an investor, Ally has purchased investment securities that meet the regulatory definition of a securitization.
-These securitizations are accounted for as available-for-sale securities and reported at fair value on our balance sheet.
-Available-for-sale securities are carried at fair value based on observable market prices, when available.
+These securities are accounted for as either available for sale or held to maturity, and measured at fair value or amortized cost less allowance for credit losses, respectively, on our balance sheet.
+The fair value of available-for-sale securities is based on observable market prices, when available.
 We classify our securities as Level 1 when fair value is determined using quoted prices available for the same instruments trading in active markets.
 We classify our securities as Level 2 when fair value is determined using prices for similar instruments trading in active markets.
 We perform pricing validation procedures for our available-for-sale securities.